JNavith/tailwindcss-theme-variants/README.md

 You can nest under whatever selector(s) the theme plugin uses to control themes TODO

+**Responsive**: While "inside" of a theme, it must be possible to "activate" classes / variants depending on the current breakpoint.
+For instance, it has to be possible to change `background-color` when **both** the screen is `sm` **and** the current theme is `dark`.

+**Requires <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*">custom properties</a>**: Plugins who meet this description (have a ✅) usually have you write semantically named classes like `bg-primary`, `text-secondary`, etc, and swap out what `primary` and `secondary` mean with custom properties depending on the theme.
+This means that in IE11, themes cannot be controlled, and in some cases the default theme won't work at all without [preprocessing](https://github.com/postcss/postcss-custom-properties).

+**Supports `prefer-color-scheme`**: Because [any media query can be detected in JavaScript](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia), any plugin marked as not supporting [`prefers-color-scheme`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) could "support" it by adding or removing classes or data attributes, like can be seen in the [`prefers-dark.js` script](https://github.com/ChanceArthur/tailwindcss-dark-mode/blob/master/prefers-dark.js) that some theme plugins recommend.

-[`tailwindcss-prefers-dark-mode`](https://github.com/javifm86/tailwindcss-prefers-dark-mode) cannot use selectors and media queries at the same time; it's one or the other.
+**[`tailwindcss-prefers-dark-mode`](https://github.com/javifm86/tailwindcss-prefers-dark-mode)**: cannot use selectors and media queries at the same time; it's one or the other.

 # License and Contributing